On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Introduction

 Generally speaking, the centrifugal acceleration may induce plasma instabilities.
-When the CF acts on a particle and changes with time, it plays a role of a parameter, and drives the so-called parametric instability.
+When the CF acts on a particle and changes in time, it plays a role of a parameter, and drives the so-called parametric instability.
 Centrifugally excited unstable plasma waves deserve a special interest in different astrophysical scenarios.
-In \cite{incr1} we considered the corotating Crab magnetspheres arguing that the centrifugal force inevitably causes the separation of charges, that in turn leads to the creation of the Langmuir waves.
+In Ref. \refcite{incr1} the authors considered the corotating Crab magnetsphere arguing that the centrifugal force inevitably causes the separation of charges, that in turn leads to the creation of the Langmuir waves.
 We have shown that due to the centrifugal effects the instability is very efficient.
-This method was applied to AGN jets in \cite{incr3} where we studied the stability problem of the rotation-induced electrostatic waves.
-The CF is significant also also for inducing the CDI.
+This method was applied to AGN jets in Ref. \refcite{incr3} and the stability problem of the rotation-induced electrostatic waves has been studied.
+The CF is significant also for inducing the CDI.
 Even if the field lines have a very small curvature, it might cause a drifting process of plasma, creating current, which will inevitably produce the toroidal component of the magnetic field.
 However, a value of the mentioned component is not strong enough to change a field line's configuration significantly.
 In this context corotation plays an important role.
-Namely, as is shown in our model by means of the centrifugal acceleration, the rotational energy can be pumped directly into the toroidal component, amplifying it efficiently.
+In particular, as is shown in our model by means of the centrifugal acceleration, the rotational energy can be pumped directly into the toroidal component, amplifying it efficiently.
 This is the meaning of the curvature drift instability.
-For examining the role of the corotation in the curvature drift instability for pulsar magnetospheres, in \cite{mnras} we studied the two-component relativistic plasma, estimating the increment of the instability.
-We have found that the growth rate was bigger than pulsar's spin-down rates by many orders of magnitude, indicating high efficiency of the CDI.
+For examining the role of the corotation in the curvature drift instability for pulsar magnetospheres, in Ref. \refcite{mnras} we studied the two-component relativistic plasma, estimating the increment of the instability.
+We have found that the growth rate was bigger than pulsar's spin-down rate by many orders of magnitude, indicating high efficiency of the CDI.
 This instability is very important since, due to the mentioned drift, current is produced, which, via the parametric mechanism leads to the creation of the amplifying toroidal magnetic field, reconstructing the magnetosphere.
-By the influence of the toroidal magnetic field, the initial field lines are twisting until they transform into the shape of the Archimedes spiral, when the motion of the particles is described by the so-called force-free regime \cite{ff}.
+By the influence of the toroidal magnetic field, the initial field lines are twisting until they transform into the shape of the Archimedes spiral, when the motion of the particles is described by the so-called force-free regime (see Ref. \refcite{ff}).
+The similar problem, thus excitation of the CDI in AGN magnetospheres was studied in Ref. \refcite{agnff} and it has been shown that the instability is very efficient and might strongly influence processes in AGN plasmas.
+The major restriction of this work was that we have studied particles with exactly equal initial phases, and it is clear that most of the electrons have different values of phases.
+In the present paper is we address two goals: (a) we examine the contribution of electrons with different phases in generation of toroidal magnetic field and (b) study the influence of the induced magnetic field on dynamics of particles.